Teaching

 I wanted to teach before I knew that I wanted to be an anthropologist, but it was anthropology that made the idea of teaching so much more exciting.
 The theories about how we learn to be part of a community, producing knowledge, and sharing ideas have always been at the intersection of my approach to both sides of academia.
 As a result, our instructional practices should complement our research practices, and vice versa.
 My approach to anthropology and teaching are participatory, emphasizing knowing through practice, and embedded in rich conversations about the world.
 Ultimately, I see teaching as the heart and soul of what I do as a member of the faculty.
 Good teaching connects our research with our students in a dialogue about what it means to be human.

-At UTSA, a majority minority Hispanic Serving Institution, placing value in teaching has been especially important.
 While I utilize the many techniques and tools of the contemporary classroom, we still have to work to connect courses to the real world of student experiences.
 In order to make this connection in teaching, I attend to three key themes: 1) Teach with the students, not at them, 2) Enskillment, teaching something useful, and 3) Care.
 These themes and learning outcomes permeate each of my courses.
 Throughout, my goal is to teach students to apply social theory in their own lives, critically engage with practices and beliefs, as well as appreciate different points of view.

 Current and upcoming courses:

-Fall 2023
+Fall 2026

-Spring 2024
+Spring 2027

 SElected Recent Courses and Syllabi: